Finite-sample analysis of M-estimators using self-concordance: Results under minimal assumptions

 \end{theorem}

-\paragraph{Discussion: extension to heavy-tailed observations.} As mentioned in Section~\ref{sec:ass-distrib}, Assumptions~\ref{ass:design-subg}--\ref{ass:second-subg} are quite restrictive.
-Let us point out some possibilities for relaxing them. \begin{itemize} \item One possibility is to reject~$X$ with large~$\|\cdot\|_{\Cov}$-norm, namely with~$\|X\|_{\Cov}^2 \gsim C_{\delta}\rho d$ for some~$C_\delta$ depending (polynomially) on~$1/\delta$, when computing the estimator.
-This allows to replace Assumption~\ref{ass:design-subg} in Theorem~\ref{th:crb-fake-complex} with the existence of some finite moments of the marginals of~$X_0$, using the technique from steps~$\boldsymbol{3^o}$--$\boldsymbol{4^o}$ of the proof (see also~\cite[Section~1.3]{vershynin2011approximating}), replacing H\"older's inequality with Cauchy-Schwarz.
-The price to pay is somewhat worse threshold for the admissible~$\delta$ compared to~\eqref{eq:restricted-risk-condition}.
-We can relax Assumptions~\ref{ass:first-subg} and~\ref{ass:second-subg} similarly, provided that~$\ell'(y,\eta)$ and~$\ell''(y,\eta)$ are uniformly bounded from above, which holds in logistic regression and in robust estimation.
-Such bounds are required since we cannot perform rejection sampling directly on~$\nabla \ell_Z(\theta_*) = \ell'(Y,X^\T\theta_*)X$ and~$\wt X = \ell''(Y,X^\T\theta_*)X$. \item Another possibility is to use the ``confidence-boosting'' technique based on a version of the multi-dimensional sample median as suggested in~\cite{hsu2016loss}.
+We also note that both of the above results include a technical condition~\eqref{eq:restricted-risk-condition} that does not minimal violation probability~$\delta$.
+This condition is mild, as the admissible~$\delta$ depends polynomially on~$n$ and~$d$.
+Moreover, this condition can be dropped if one reinforces Assumption~\ref{ass:design-subg} (resp.,~\ref{ass:second-subg}) by assuming that~$\Cov^{-1/2} X$ (resp.,~$\He^{-1/2} \wt X$) is almost surely bounded.
+The corresponding modifications of Theorems~\ref{th:crb-fake-complex}--\ref{th:crb-mine-complex} are given in the {\em arXiv} version of this paper~\cite[Thms~3.1--3.2]{ostrovskii2018finite}.

+As we previously discussed (cf.~Remark~\ref{rem:distrib-restrictive}), Assumptions~\ref{ass:design-subg}--\ref{ass:second-subg}, although local, are quite restrictive, as they assume light-tailed behavior.
+Next we discuss how these assumptions can be relaxed.

+\paragraph{Extension to heavy-tailed distributions.} To extend the results, we might use the confidence-boosting technique based on a version of the multi-dimensional sample median as proposed in~\cite{hsu2016loss}.
 This allows to completely get rid of Assumption~\ref{ass:first-subg}, only assuming the existence of the covariance matrix~$\Gr(\theta_*)$.
 To use the technique, one first divides the sample into~$k = \log(e/\delta)$ non-overlapping subsamples, and computes the corresponding~$M$-estimators $\wh \theta^{(1)}, ..., \wh\theta^{(k)}$ over each subsample.
-Then, one aggregates them via Algorithm~3 of~\cite{hsu2016loss}, using
+Then, one aggregates them through~\cite[Algorithm~3]{hsu2016loss}, by using